CBB752Spring2017/CBB752Spring2017.github.io/index.md

 **Pipeline:** Use Cytoscape or other softwares to visualize the protein-protein network.
 Check the centrality calculations with the software and demonstrate one or two examples.
 Perform hierarchical network analysis and determine if there is enriched or depleted mutation in each hierarchy.

 #### Part 4: Structure Analysis
-**Please see the zip file available at http://cbb752b17.gersteinlab.org/homework for all relevant files and equations for part 4.**
+**Please see [here](<http://cbb752b17.gersteinlab.org/homework>) for all relevant files and equations for part 4.**

 **-1.
 Mutation F19Y is found in Karl Zimmer’s genome for 4BMB (galectin-8).
 Analyze the structure of this mutation.**

 **Writing:** What changes has this mutation cause to the structure and what impact could the mutation have, from molecular pathway to the the phenotype?
-Read paper 1.
+Read this [paper](<http://onlinelibrary.wiley.com/doi/10.1111/febs.12716/abstract>) .
 Discuss the changes in protein structure and binding affinity caused by this mutation.
 Does this mutation cause changes in phenotype?
 In particular, discuss the changes seen in Figure 4.

 **Coding:** We have used the wildtype structure to investigate how this mutation will change the protein.
 The files 4BMB_F19.txt and 4BMB_F19Y.txt contain the repulsive Lennard-Jones energy for each side chain dihedral angle combination of these two residues in the protein core of 4BMB.
 Plot the total potential energy involving interactions among side chain atoms as a function of chi 1 and chi 2.
 Discuss how much you expect the wildtype protein to change to accommodate this mutation.
 A crystal structure exists for the F19Y mutation (4BME).
 Using the aligned files provided (4BMB_aligned.pdb, 4BME_aligned.pdb), calculate the root-mean-square deviation (rmsd) of the heavy atoms in the two structures.
 How might this rmsd be related to the stability of the protein?